 - 1 tablespoon brown sugar

 - ½ teaspoon salt

-- burger buns or rolls, for serving
+- buns or rolls of choice, for serving

-- sliced cheese, for serving*
+- sliced regular or dairy free cheese, for serving

 - Set a large stockpot over medium heat.
 Add in the olive oil.
 When hot, add in the onion, carrot and pepper.
 Cook for about 5 to 7 minutes, until the veggies are tender.
 Add in the garlic, tomato paste, chili powder, mustard powder and cayenne.
 Cook for about 30 seconds, until fragrant.

 - Add in the farro.
 Cook for about 1 minute, stirring frequently.
 Add in the broth, tomato sauce, worcestershire, vinegar and brown sugar.

 - Increase the heat and bring the mixture to a boil.
 Once boiling, cover, turn down the heat to medium / medium-low and let simmer for about 30 minutes, stirring occasionally, until almost all of the liquid is absorbed.
 The farro should be tender and a little chewy.